note-space/recordando/README.md

-## note_space
+## recordando
-A small PHP program to edit a collection of notes, and to organize those notes in the simplest possible way.
+recordando (Spanish for remembering) is a small PHP program to edit a collection of notes, and to organize those notes in the simplest  way.
 <br />
 It runs on any Windows, Macintosh or Linux computer, but not on any smartphone.
 <br />